clemkor/aws-ardor-node/README.md

-AWS NXT Node
+AWS Ardor Node
 ===============

-An NXT node on AWS.
+An Ardor node on AWS.

 Development
 -----------